code-shaper/code-shaper-website/docs/getting-started/create-a-vite-plus-react-app.md

 git commit -m "feat: add MovieList to the home page"
 ```

 Congratulations!
-You have successfully built a Next.js web application from
+You have successfully built a Vite web application from scratch
-scratch in just a few minutes.
+in just a few minutes.
 This is the power of Code Shaper.